-When the BWC system is used to record any investigation or citizen contact, this fact will be documented on any citation and/or report prepared regarding the event.
+When the BWC system is used to record any investigation or public contact, this fact will be documented on any citation and/or report prepared regarding the event.
 When preparing an Incident Report, Supplemental Report, Citation Report, or Field Interview, in connection with an investigation or police event, the assigned member shall indicate that a recording was made.
+Members shall document on any citation and/or report why a camera was not utilized in instances where a camera is required.